LUC4N3X/LUC4N3X/README.md

 <br />
 <br />

-<h1>LUC4N3X</h1>
+# LUC4N3X

+### Software Developer · Builder · Problem Solver

 <p>
-  <strong>I build practical software with clean logic, strong structure and a polished user experience.</strong>
+  I build practical software with clean logic, strong structure and a polished user experience.
 </p>

 <p>
-  I like tools that feel simple to use, but solid under the surface.
+  I like tools that feel simple on the surface, solid underneath and memorable in the way they look and behave.
-  My goal is to create software that is useful, reliable, visually recognizable and pleasant to work with.
 </p>

 <br />